mohitsood5934/User-Authentication-System-in-Node.js/README.md

                                   })

  **Mongoose Schemas**

-   1.Creating the user schema and model: Mongoose uses Schema object to define the document list of properties,each with its own type and constraints.After creating the schema you have to  define the model constructor that you will use to create the instances of MongoDB documents.Using this instances we will create,retrieve,update and delete the user documenst i.e can perform CRUD Operations.
+- Creating the user schema and model: Mongoose uses Schema object to define the document list of properties,each with its own type and constraints.After creating the schema you have to  define the model constructor that you will use to create the instances of MongoDB documents.Using this instances we will create,retrieve,update and delete the user documenst i.e can perform CRUD Operations.
          **Code**

                                var mongoose= require("mongoose");